 On a similar note, John Hammond makes an appearance and talks throughout the game.
 John was originally played by Sir Richard Attenborough who sadly passed away in 2014, meaning a new voice actor had to be brought in to voice this important character.
 The voice acting was fine, in terms of playing a part, but as a fan of the original movies, it wasn’t the same.
 I would have prefered it if the developers created a new character who was accompanying the three returning protagonists rather than have three original actors and someone trying to play the part of the fourth.

-Jurassic World Evolution: Return to Jurassic Park is an expansion which I believe should have been in the game from the start, serving as a tutorial to the game and introduction to the characters.
-It enables you to not only help the three original protagonists from the movies to rebuild the park to its ‘former glory’, but also unlock iconic buildings and dinosaurs to use in multiple game modes.
+Jurassic World Evolution: Return to Jurassic Park is an expansion that I believe should have been in the game from the start, serving as a tutorial to the game and introduction to the characters.
+It enables you to not only help the three original protagonists from the movies to rebuild the park to its ‘former glory’, but you also unlock iconic buildings and dinosaurs to use in multiple game modes.
 Although the voice acting was a mixed bag, having three original actors from the film reprise their roles within the narrative of the new campaign was a great experience, something fans of the original trilogy will love.
 This game still stands as one of the best God-like simulation games on consoles so far this generation.

 Although the main part of this DLC is its campaign, which may only last around four hours if you follow everything it tells you to do, there are countless hours to be found in the Sandbox and Freeplay modes as you build your very own Jurassic Park.
 Whether or not this pack is worth £15.99 depends on how much you’re willing to pay for the new story and bonus items/creatures.
 I can tell you though that playing this expansion really got me into the game again and I’ve played it more now than I did on launch last year.